 As a cybersecurity professional, you have a unique responsibility to find and understand your organization's vulnerabilities and to work diligently to mitigate them before the bad guys pounce.
 Are you ready?
-SEC560, the flagship SANS course for enterprise penetration testing, fully arms you to address this duty head-on.
+SEC560, the flagship SANS course for penetration testing, fully equips you to address this duty head-on.

 SEC560 IS THE MUST-HAVE COURSE FOR EVERY WELL-ROUNDED SECURITY PROFESSIONAL

-With comprehensive coverage of tools, techniques, and methodologies for network penetration testing, SEC560 truly prepares you to conduct high-value penetration testing projects step by step and end to end.
+With comprehensive coverage of tools, techniques, and methodologies for network penetration testing, SEC560 truly prepares you to conduct high-value penetration testing step by step and end to end.
 Every organization needs skilled information security personnel who can find vulnerabilities and mitigate their effects, and this entire course is specially designed to get you ready for that role.
-The course starts with proper planning, scoping and recon, then dives deep into scanning, target exploitation, password attacks, web app manipulation, and attacking the Windows domain, with over 30 detailed hands-on labs throughout.
-The course is chock full of practical, real-world tips from some of the world's best penetration testers to help you do your job safely, efficiently...and with great skill.
+The course starts with proper planning, scoping, and reconnaissance, then dives deep into scanning, target exploitation, password attacks, Windows Domain attacks, and Azure AD (Active Directory), with over 30 detailed hands-on labs throughout.
+The course is chock full of practical, real-world tips from some of the world's best penetration testers to help you do your job safely, efficiently, and skillfully.

 LEARN THE BEST WAYS TO TEST YOUR OWN SYSTEMS BEFORE THE BAD GUYS ATTACK

-You'll learn how to perform detailed reconnaissance, studying a target's infrastructure by mining blogs, search engines, social networking sites, and other Internet and intranet infrastructures.
+You'll learn how to perform detailed reconnaissance, studying a target's infrastructure by mining publicly available information, search engines, social networking sites, and other internet and intranet infrastructures.
 Our hands-on labs will equip you to scan target networks using best-of-breed tools.
-We won't just cover run-of-the-mill options and configurations, we'll also go over the lesser known but super-useful capabilities of the best pen test toolsets available today.
+We won't just cover run-of-the-mill options and configurations, we'll also go over the lesser-known but super-useful capabilities of the best pen test toolsets available today.
 After scanning, you'll learn dozens of methods for exploiting target systems to gain access and measure real business risk.
-You'll dive deep into post-exploitation, password attacks, and web apps, pivoting through the target environment to model the attacks of real-world bad guys to emphasize the importance of defense in depth.
-Finally, we focus deep on the technological heart of most organizations, the Windows Domain.
-We'll cover the technical details of Kerberos and Active Directory and use that for Domain Dominance!
+You'll dive deep into post-exploitation, password attacks, and the Windows domain, pivoting through the target environment to model the attacks of real-world adversaries to emphasize the importance of defense in depth.

 EQUIPPING SECURITY ORGANIZATIONS WITH COMPREHENSIVE PENETRATION TESTING AND ETHICAL HACKING KNOW-HOW